-The Federal Reserve's course of rate hikes in the face of a potential economic slowdown has also weighed on markets, Schutte said.
+Mixed signals regarding the Federal Reserve's course of rate hikes in the face of a potential economic slowdown has also weighed on markets, investors said.

-Federal Reserve policymakers are still signalling rate increases ahead but have recently raised concern about a potential global slowdown, leading some market watchers to suspect the tightening cycle may not have much further to run.
+Federal Reserve policymakers have recently raised concern about a potential global slowdown, leading some market watchers to suspect the tightening cycle may not have much further to run.

 Data released on Monday by the National Association of Home Builders showed weakening sentiment in the U.S. housing market, adding to concerns over economic growth.

-In Europe, Renault SA shares helped push the STOXX 0.7 lower as Carlos Ghosn, the joint chairman of Renault and Nissan Motor Co, was arrested for alleged financial misconduct.
-In commodity markets, gold found support from the drop in the dollar and added 0.1 percent to $1,222.76 an ounce.
-Oil prices gave up earlier gains as investors mulled the effectiveness of a potential cut in supply from OPEC and other exporters.
-Brent crude was down 70 cents a barrel at $66.06.
-U.S. crude futures traded 15 cents lower at $56.31 a barrel.
+In Europe, Renault SA shares helped push the STOXX 0.7 percent lower as Carlos Ghosn, the joint chairman of Renault and Nissan Motor Co, was arrested for alleged financial misconduct.
+Gold found support from the drop in the dollar and added 0.1 percent to $1,223.08 an ounce.

-Reporting by April Joyner; Additional reporting by Marc Jones in London; Editing by Peter Graff and Nick Zieminski
+Reporting by April Joyner; Additional reporting by Marc Jones in London; Editing by Nick Zieminski and Chizu Nomiyama